bcgov/foi-report-download/README.md

 [![img](https://img.shields.io/badge/Lifecycle-Stable-97ca00)](https://github.com/bcgov/repomountie/blob/master/doc/lifecycle-badges.md)

 This is an intranet web-app allowing authenticated users to specify filters and download FOI report in PDF or Excel format.

 ## Features
+* VueJS frontend and NodeJS backend; with Keycloak authentication on backend (using a confidendial client from [Common Hosted Single Sign-On (CSS)](https://bcgov.github.io/sso-requests/my-dashboard/)).
 * SiteMinder login
 * A form allowing user to specify filters and reporting file format
 * Download report in either pdf or Excel format